dmahapatro/dynamodb-key-areas/README.md

  - [Video: Data modeling with Amazon DynamoDB](https://www.youtube.com/watch?v=DIQVJqiSUkE) - re:Invent 2019

 ## FAQ
-How to name tables in DynamoDB per environment if the same AWS Account is used for multiple environments like (dev/test/stage)?
+**How to name tables in DynamoDB per environment if the same AWS Account is used for multiple environments like (dev/test/stage)?**

- - Ideally DynamoDB table should be created per account per region.
+Ideally DynamoDB table should be created per account per region.
 The table name can be re-used for the same account in a different region.
-Example:<br>
+Example:

-   A table named `InsurancePolicy` can be present in an AWS account in `us-east-1` (N. Virginia) and also be present in the same account in region `us-east-2` (Ohio)<br/>
+A table named `InsurancePolicy` can be present in an AWS account in `us-east-1` (N. Virginia) and also be present in the same account in region `us-east-2` (Ohio)

-   If allowed `dev` and `test` can use a different region than `stage` but keep the same table name.<br/>
+If allowed `dev` and `test` can use a different region than `stage` but keep the same table name.

-   If multi-region access is not possible then another option will be to use a convention so that the environment name is prefixed/suffixed to the table name for better visibility like `env.domain.table` : <br/>
+If multi-region access is not possible then another option will be to use a convention so that the environment name is prefixed/suffixed to the table name for better visibility like `env.domain.table`:

 *Example:*
 `dev.nationwide.InsurancePolicy`  => for `dev` environment
-   `test.nationwide.InsurancePolicy` => for `test` environment<br/>
+`test.nationwide.InsurancePolicy` => for `test` environment

 The pipeline taking care of development and test respectively have to prefix the environment while working on their respective table